azekillDIABLO/minetest_defense/README.md

 License
 -------
 Most of the default minetest_game files are untouched.
-License of these files is in minetest_game-license.md.
+License of these files is in LICENSE.txt.
-License of the defense mod TBA.
+License of the defense mod, the regeneration mod, is in mods/defense/README.txt